Statutes of The European Federation of Addiction Societies

 4.2.6 There is a quorum of the General Assembly if 20 % of the total of the Member Societies is present.

-If the quorum is not reached during the annual General Assembly, an additional extraordinary General Assembly shall be organised with the same agenda.
-For this GA no quorum is required and decisions will be made following the guidelines as formulated in § 4.2.12.
+4.2.8 If the quorum is not reached during the annual General Assembly, an additional extraordinary General Assembly shall be organised with the same agenda.
+For this GA no quorum is required, and decisions will be made following the guidelines as formulated in § 4.2.12.

-4.2.8 The General Assembly elects the President, the first Vice-President, the second Vice-President, the Secretary and the Treasurer.
-The candidates are initially nominated by the Nomination Committee.
+4.2.9 The General Assembly elects the President, the first Vice-President, the second Vice-President, the Secretary and the Treasurer and a maximum of four additional members.
+See section 8 for details on the nomination process.

 4.3 The Executive Committee

-4.3.1 The Executive Committee is composed of the President, immediate Past-President, the first Vice-President, the second Vice-President, the Secretary, the Treasurer, the and a maximum of four officers without official portfolio.
+4.3.1 The Executive Committee is composed of the President, immediate Past-President, the first Vice-President, the second Vice-President, the Secretary, the Treasurer, plus a maximum of four officers without official portfolio, and the current editor-in-chief of the official journal of EUFAS.
+All members are elected, except the immediate Past-President, who was elected during the previous GA, and the current editor-in chief of the official journal of EUFAS, who is co-opted.

-The Auditors shall audit the books and records.
+The Auditors shall audit the annual accounts and records.
 The Auditors shall prepare a report addressed to the Executive Committee, which in turn presents such report to the General Assembly.

 5.Terms of Office